 SQLite is typed less.
 There are no data types, you can store any type of data you like in any column.
 This is called dynamic types.

 In static types, like in other database management systems, if you declared a column with a data type integer, you can only insert values of data type integer.
 However, in dynamic types like in SQLite, the type of the column is determined by the value inserted.
 And then SQLite stores that value depending on its type.

-In SQLite there are different storage methods depending on the type of the value, these different storage methods are called storage classes in SQLite.
+In SQLite there are different storage methods depending on the type of value, these different storage methods are called storage classes in SQLite.

 The following are the storage classes available in SQLite:

-- INTEGER – any numeric value is stored as signed integer value (It can hold both positive and negative integer values).
+- INTEGER – any numeric value is stored as a signed integer value (It can hold both positive and negative integer values).
 The INTEGER values in SQLite are stored in either 1, 2, 3, 4, 6, or 8 bytes of storage depending on the value of the number.